Zavitar97/GPT.List/README.md

 ## Contributing <a href="https://github.com/fr0gger/Awesome-GPT-Agents/graphs/contributors"> ![GitHub](https://img.shields.io/github/contributors/fr0gger/Awesome-GPT-Agents) </a>

 Want to add another cybersecurity agent.
 Create a pull request with the tool by following the list above.

-See also the list of [contributors](https://github.com/fr0gger/Awesome-GPT-Agents/graphs/contributors) who participate in this project.

-## ChatGPT Plus Subscription Requirement for using _GPTS_

 As of `Sat Nov 11 13:02:12 UTC 2023` a **ChatGPT Plus subscription** is required for using GPT's as mentioned in [this article](https://www.theverge.com/2023/11/6/23948957/openai-chatgpt-gpt-custom-developer-platform), the [official documentation](https://openai.com/blog/introducing-gpts).